cmu-delphi/covidcast-indicators/validator/README.md

 * `smoothed_signals`: list of the names of the signals that are smoothed (e.g. 7-day average)
 * `expected_lag`: dictionary of signal name-int pairs specifying the number of days of expected lag (time between event occurrence and when data about that event was published) for that signal
 * `test_mode`: boolean; `true` checks only a small number of data files
-* `suppressed_errors`: list of lists uniquely specifying errors that have been manually verified as false positives or acceptable
+* `suppressed_errors`: list of lists uniquely specifying errors that have been manually verified as false positives or acceptable deviations from expected

-All other fields contain working defaults.
+All other fields contain working defaults, to be modified as needed.

 ## Testing the code